To Share or Not to Share: The Dilemma of Disclosing Surgery

 If you need to undress in a room with others, like at the gym - just keep your back to the room, put on a long top first, and no one can tell.

 If you have an accident and are showing stains, that's just a coffee spill to others or an accident with dropping food.
-If your accident is worse than that, just leave the party, workplace wherever you are, and tell people you have been sick and need to go home to get some important medicine.
+If your accident is worse than that, just leave the party, workplace, or wherever you are, and tell people you have been sick and need to go home to get some important medicine.
 No one would deny you that.

 If you get a major accident, then just leave.
-Later when they see you have changed clothes, you tell them you were too hot, too cold, and decided to change.
+Later, when they see you have changed clothes, you tell them you were too hot, too cold, and decided to change.

 The spares that I carry are in a small toiletries bag, and if ever I have to explain what's in it (like when going through customs), I just say "medical supplies."
 Feeling no need to go into the big long explanation, and it's never been an issue.